 - 4. Look behind the vehicle to be sure there are no bystanders. - 5.
-Begin reverse travel by depressing reverse foot pedal for automatic transmission or moving gear shift lever to R (reverse) position for gear transmission.
+Begin reverse travel by depressing reverse pedal for hydrostatic transmission or moving automatic shift lever to R (reverse) position for automatic transmission and depressing pedal.

 Result: Attachment and engine should stop operation.
 If attachment or engine continues to operate as machine begins travel in reverse, do not continue to operate machine.